dlt-science/science-notes/blogs/gov.md

 ## AI-enabled On-chain Governance

-To enhance and automate governance mechanisms, Xu et al., {cite}`xu2023auto` demonstrated an AI-enabled parameter adjustment solution which is more efficent than current implementations.
+To enhance and automate governance mechanisms, Xu et al., {cite}`xu2023auto` demonstrated an AI-enabled parameter adjustment solution which is more efficient than current implementations.
 Specifically, the study employed Deep Q-network (DQN) reinforcement learning to investigate for automated parameter selection in a DeFi environment.
 Although a lending protocol was employed in the study, the model's application can extend to other categories of DeFi protocols as well.
 In investigating DAOs, Nabben {cite}`nabben2023governance` observes that GitcoinDAO also employs algorithmic governance in various organisational components such as monitoring the compliance with rules of the organisation.

 ## Conclusion